100 Years of the Thomson Family

 For over fifty consecutive vintages, Viv was the custodian of Best’s historic vineyards winemaking tradition.
 Forging the reputation of the brand as it exists today and becoming a well-respected luminary of the Australian wine industry.

-Today, Viv’s oldest son Ben is at the helm of Best’s, with his brother Hamish returning to the family business in 2016.
+Today, Viv’s oldest son Ben is at the helm of Best’s.
+His brother Hamish returning to the family business in 2016.
 Yvette has been involved over the years, and much of the stunning photography you’ll often see of the vineyards and wines are courtesy of Marcus Thomson.
 Ben’s wife Nicole is also actively involved, managing the Concongella Wine Club, and the sixth generation are showing an interest.

 There have been many significant milestones under Ben’s guidance, like the purchase of the Sugarloaf Creek Vineyard in 2018 – securing Best’s regional future – and the 2012 Jimmy Watson Memorial Trophy for the 2011 Bin No.1 Shiraz.
-Ben oversees all of the new innovations and techniques we continue to trial and incorporate into the business to ensure its success for the next centenary.
+Ben oversees all of the new innovations and techniques we continue to trial.
+To incorporate into the business to ensure its success for the next centenary.

 We’re proud to remain family-owned and operated.
 And to continue making world-class wines for generations of Australians to enjoy for many years to come.